MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/create-applications-for-azure-quantum.md

 For the moment, Azure Quantum doesn't host yet any target with this profile, but some targets will become available soon during the Limited Review.

+## Next steps

+Now that you know how to submit jobs to Azure quantum you can try to run the [different samples we have available](../samples) or try to submit your own projects.